Insider Buying: Donegal Group (NASDAQ:DGICA) Major Shareholder Purchases 8,500 Shares of Stock

 MarketBeat keeps track of Wall Street's top-rated and best performing research analysts and the stocks they recommend to their clients on a daily basis.
 MarketBeat has identified the five stocks that top analysts are quietly whispering to their clients to buy now before the broader market catches on... and Donegal Group wasn't on the list.

-While Donegal Group currently has a Moderate Buy rating among analysts, top-rated analysts believe these five stocks are better buys.
+While Donegal Group currently has a Hold rating among analysts, top-rated analysts believe these five stocks are better buys.

 View The Five Stocks Here